-The full costs of these developments are estimated at around £6873 million and the Trust will seek a contribution for the £35.740.7 million costs associated with the growth in housing once the CIL charging scheme is adopted.
-Until CIL is adopted, SWFT will seek a contribution towards Acute and Community Care from large sites through S106 agreements.
-The Trust expects to borrow have to secure a loan to raise the rest of the funding for the projects. and will request a CIL contribution from Stratford and Warwick District Councils to reflect the additional demands on healthcare arising from growth in housing.
+The full costs of these developments are estimated at around £73 million and the Trust will seek a contribution for the £40.7 million costs associated with the growth in housing once the CIL charging scheme is adopted.
+The Trust expects to have to secure a loan to raise the rest of the funding for the projects.
 They also expect to raise charitable donations towards the projects.